 Can you believe that it is almost time to get out the seeds to start our spring gardens?

 Can we all have a collective ‘Yay!’ for just a moment?
 I’m so happy!
-I know that winter is really just getting started, but the sight of anything new growing lets me know that spring is’a coming!
+I know that winter is really just getting started, but the sight of anything new growing lets me know that spring is’ a coming!

-But did you know that there are many different hacks that we all should know and take advantage of to make our seed starting experience that much better?
+However, did you know that there are many different hacks that we all should know and take advantage of to make our seed starting experience that much better?

 Well, I wanted you to at least know some of the hacks I’ve seen over the years so you could try them out and see which ones worked best for you.